andrewjknapp/README_Creator/readme.md

 ## Description

-Takes in user information from the console and creates a readme.md file.
+Takes in user information from the console and generates a readme.md file.

 ## Table of Contents
 1. [Installation](#installation)